fgallinari/DeepLearning_FirstNN/README.md

 # DeepLearning_FirstNN
-First project of the Deep Leaning course from Udacity
+First project of the Deep Learning course from Udacity